Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Aditya Intermediate College, Karamghatti

-Nitesh and Shubham Kumar presented a creative and eco-friendly project under Entrepreneur India.
-They prepared a Solar House and a Rainwater Harvesting House model that demonstrated the importance of renewable energy and water conservation.
+Nitesh and Shubham Kumar presented a creative and eco-friendly project after learning about entrepreneurship concepts.
+They developed models of a Solar House and a Rainwater Harvesting House, highlighting the importance of renewable energy and water conservation.

 Project Title: Soil and Cement Art Painting